 Communication With Sensory- or Speech-Impaired Individuals

 Samaritan Healthcare ensures that all individuals are able to receive effective notices, including those concerning nondiscrimination and notices concerning benefits, services or information concerning waivers of rights or consent to treatment, regardless of any disability.

 Samaritan Healthcare has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Health and Human Services regulations (45 C.F.R.
 Part 84), implementing Section 504 of the Rehabilitation Act of 1973 as amended (29 U.S.C.
 794).
 Section 504 states, in part, that no otherwise qualified disabled individual…shall solely by reason of his/her disability, be excluded from participation in, be denied benefits of, or be subject to discrimination under any program or activity receiving federal financial assistance… .”
-The chief executive officer, 801 E. Wheeler Road, phone 509.793.9700, has been designated to coordinate the efforts of Samaritan Healthcare to comply with the regulations.
-The hospital chief quality officer serves as the Section 504 Coordinator.
+The Director of Quality and Risk, 801 E. Wheeler Road, phone 509.793.9709, has been designated to coordinate the efforts of Samaritan Healthcare to comply with the regulations.

 - A complaint should be in writing, contain the name and address of the person filing it, and briefly describe the discriminatory act.

-- A complaint should be filed in the office of the chief quality officer within 30 days after the person filing the complaint becomes aware of the alleged discriminatory act.
+- A complaint should be filed in the office of the Director of Quality and Risk within 30 days after the person filing the complaint becomes aware of the alleged discriminatory act.

-- The superintendent/CEO shall issue a written decision determining the validity of the complaint no later than 30 days after its filing.
+- The Director of Quality and Risk shall issue a written decision addressing the complaint and a response to requested resolution, no later than 30 days after its filing.

 In case of questions regarding this policy, or in the event of a desire to file a complaint alleging violations of the above, contact: